By: Michael Abitabilo

 Compare Wallace’s reaction, though, to that of Chris Broussard, a (mostly) well-respected journalist working for the most successful sports media organization in the universe.
 As widely reported, when asked his opinion about Collins’s announcement, Broussard stated his belief that homosexuality is a sin: “I believe [homosexuality] is walking an open rebellion to God and Jesus Christ.”
 For context, though, take a look at his response in its entirety.

 By prefacing his response with a testament to “tolerance and acceptance,” and by also including “adultery, fornication, premarital sex between heterosexuals” in the same vein as homosexuality, Broussard was as tactful as he could be in providing his response while remaining true to his beliefs.
-Nonetheless, his answer became an immediate story unto its own, causing ESPN to issue a formal statement expressing “regret” that Broussard’s statements caused a “distraction” from the coverage Collins story.
+Nonetheless, his answer became an immediate story unto its own, causing ESPN to issue a formal statement expressing “regret” that Broussard’s statements caused a “distraction” from the coverage of the Collins story.
 Broussard later offered a statement of his own, noting that he provided his “personal opinion” and clarifying that he has “no objection to [Collins] or anyone else playing in the NBA.”
 Despite this statement, Broussard was quickly labeled a bigot and a homophobe.

 Before we examine ESPN’s role in all of this, let’s discuss Broussard some more.